-Fong & Chan Architects has developed 2 featured projects with Zahner.
+Fong & Chan Architects has developed 1 featured project with Zahner.
 Architects come to Zahner for the company’s commitment to developing the designer’s aesthetic to completion.
 Zahner worked with Fong & Chan Architects to develop their design into custom architectural systems, featured below.

 de Young Museum

 Named for San Francisco newspaperman M. H. de Young, this building is a completely reworked redesign from the original museum, which opened in 1895 as an outgrowth of the California International Exposition of 1894.
 After the Loma Prieta earthquake in 1989 which completely ravaged the original building's structure, the de Young board began working to fund a restructuring of the building, and the resulting winner of the competition for its redesign in the late 1990's was acclaimed Swiss architects, Jacques Herzog & Pierre de Meuron.Herzog & de Meuron developed the idea of a variably perforated screen exterior which would mirror the green foliage and forestry of the surrounding Golden Gate Park, San Francisco's central park.
 The architects worked with Zahner whose engineers and software specialists developed a system which would allow unique perforation and patterned dimples, variably sized and placed throughout the exterior.
 This included near 8000 unique facade panels — the collective whole which formed patterns of light as seen through trees.
 This was the first iteration of the Zahner Interpretive Relational Algorithmic Process, or the ZIRA Process.